UK's Osborne gives Bank of England new powers to cap mortgages

 "This is the key area that Bank of England has got to operate into and make sure that this boom in house prices, particularly in the south of England, doesn't destabilise the whole economy," Cable told BBC Radio's Today programme.

-Lloyds Banking Group (LLOY.L) and Royal Bank of Scotland (RBS.L) both said recently that for loans over 500,000 pounds ($839,500), they will no longer give mortgages of more than four times a borrower's income.
+Lloyds Banking Group and Royal Bank of Scotland both said recently that for loans over 500,000 pounds ($839,500), they will no longer give mortgages of more than four times a borrower's income.

 (Additional reporting by William James, Steve Slater and Andy Bruce; Editing by Larry King)